Quantum state engineering by steering in the presence of errors: Dynamic errors

 where $\alpha \in \{0,1\}$ accounts for the measurement outcome with probability $P(\alpha)$, and $\ket{0} = \ket{\Phi_d}$, $\ket{1} = \ket*{\Phi_d^\perp}$.

 The reduced state, Eq.~\eqref{eq:noi2}, can be thought of as the result of applying the measurement (Kraus) operator

 to the initial state $\rho_s(0)$, where the initial state of the environment is written as $\rho_e(0) = \sum_i p_i\ket{\psi_i}\bra{\psi_i}$.
-This sum can be replaced by an integral if the spectrum of the environment is continuous.
+An integral can replace this sum if the spectrum of the environment is continuous.
 In comparison with the previous scenarios, Eq.~\eqref{eq:noi3} illustrates how the dynamics of the steered system become more complex and perhaps intractable, even if all the terms in the Hamiltonian \eqref{eq:c1} terms are known.

-As the focus of our study is a sequence of generalized measurements performed on the system with the aim of steering it toward a particular target state, in what follows, we seek to translate the microscopic theory Eq.~\eqref{eq:c1} in the total Hilbert space $\mathcal{H}_e\otimes \mathcal{H}_d\otimes \mathcal{H}_s$ into a phenomenological model in $\mathcal{H}_d\otimes \mathcal{H}_s$, to make the problem tractable.
+As the focus of our study is a sequence of generalized measurements performed on the system to steer it toward a particular target state, in what follows, we seek to translate the microscopic theory Eq.~\eqref{eq:c1} in the total Hilbert space $\mathcal{H}_e\otimes \mathcal{H}_d\otimes \mathcal{H}_s$ into a phenomenological model in $\mathcal{H}_d\otimes \mathcal{H}_s$, to make the problem tractable.
 More precisely, we will capture the influence of the environment on the detector-system in a stochastic operator perturbing the ideal steering Hamiltonian.
 However, this replacement will require a set of assumptions and conditions on the environment and its interaction with the detector-system.